min2ha/ukwa-site/content/target/54286/index.en.md

   "subject": "UK General Election 2017"
 }

-# British Youth Council: Our Parliament: Our Vision 2017

 This manifest outlines the British Youth Council's vision for the next Parliament.
 It sets out the six priorities that they want the next government to address including better mental health provision for young people and an opportunity for young people to influence Brexit negotiations.